neuronsimulator/nrn/README.md

 <a name="build-cmake"></a>
 ### Build using CMake

-Starting from 7.8.1 release, NEURON can be installed using [CMake build system](https://cmake.org/).
-One of the primary advantage of CMake based build system is cross platform support and integration with other projects like [Interviews](https://github.com/neuronsimulator/iv), [CoreNEURON](https://github.com/BlueBrain/CoreNeuron/), [NMODL](https://github.com/BlueBrain/nmodl/) etc. Such projects are now integrated into single CMake based build system and they can be installed together as shown below:
+Starting with the 7.8.1 release, NEURON can be installed using the [CMake build system](https://cmake.org/).
+One of the primary advantages of a CMake-based build system is cross platform support and integration with other projects like [Interviews](https://github.com/neuronsimulator/iv), [CoreNEURON](https://github.com/BlueBrain/CoreNeuron/), [NMODL](https://github.com/BlueBrain/nmodl/) etc. These projects are now integrated into single a CMake-based build system and they can be installed together as shown below:

 1. Clone latest version: